The Board of Directors controls the business of the company and acts to promote its objects and interests.

 Peter Lowry OAM is the representative of the Seaborn, Walford and Broughton (SBW) Foundation on the NIDA Board.
 Peter is a Company Director and lawyer who has worked in urban planning, research and development for both government and private sectors, combining these skills with a passion for heritage.
 He has a longstanding interest in the arts and was closely involved with the restoration of the Independent Theatre in North Sydney.
 Peter is a Board member of the SBW Foundation and Ensemble Theatre.
 He is also a Board member of the Sydney Harbour Foreshore Authority, Sydney Harbour Federation Trust and of the National Trust of Australia (NSW).

-Garry McQuinn is Managing Director of Back Row Productions, which has offices in Sydney and London.
-The company’s acclaimed production of Priscilla, Queen of the Desert, has been performed in Sydney, Melbourne, Auckland and London, and will open on Broadway early in 2011.
-Back Row has presented a a range of international touring productions including Tap Dogs, Matthew Bourne's Swan Lake, Slava’s Snowshow, Mum’s the Word, Gumboots, Shaolin Monks of China, Circus Oz, Fosse, and Jerry Seinfeld’s one-man show in Reykjavik and Stockholm.
+Garry McQuinn is Managing Director of Nullarbor Productions, based in London.
+The company’s acclaimed production of Priscilla, Queen of the Desert, has been performed in Sydney, Melbourne, Auckland, London, New York, Sao Paolo, Milan, Rome, Stockholm and on tour in the UK and US.
+Future productions will be mounted in Korea, Japan, China and Germany, with a return to Australia planned in 2014.
+Previously Garry was Managing Director of Back Row Productions, and presented a a range of international touring productions including Tap Dogs, Matthew Bourne's Swan Lake, Slava’s Snowshow, Mum’s the Word, Gumboots, Shaolin Monks of China, Circus Oz, Fosse, and Jerry Seinfeld’s one-man show in Reykjavik and Stockholm.
 Prior to joining Back Row Productions Mr McQuinn ran his own company, Stage Business, a production company specialising in mounting large-scale musicals such as Beauty and the Beast, Showboat, and The Boy from Oz.
 For nine years prior to this he was Head of the Technical Production course at NIDA, from which he had previously graduated.
 Following graduation he spent four years with the Melbourne Theatre Company’s stage management team.
 Mr McQuinn then worked on the West End and throughout the United Kingdom before returning to Australia and the next stage of his career, as director, tour manager, production manager and company manager on a number of national commercial tours.

 Professor Elizabeth More AM